Honors Thesis Program

 Admission to the political science honors program is competitive.
 Honors students work closely with a faculty advisor to complete a research project of their own design.
 Honors students craft a research plan, analyze relevant research materials, and write a 60-100 page senior thesis based on this research.

-Requirements to apply for the Political Science Honors Program
+Requirements to apply to the Political Science Honors Program

-- At least seven political science courses completed before enrolling in Honors Program, usually in the Fall quarter of senior year
+- Complete at least seven political science courses before starting the Honors Program, usually in the fall quarter of senior year

 Requirements to earn honors in Political Science